 - replacing missing or deteriorated historic posts (delineators),

 - stabilizing slopes near MP 69, and

 - replacing two bridges.

-The project is intended to maintain and preserve the historical and physical characteristics of the route (i.e, a narrow, winding roadway along a historic route in a natural, mountainous setting).
+The project was designed to maintain and preserve the historical and physical characteristics of the route (i.e. a narrow, winding roadway along a historic route in a natural, mountainous setting).